Skirts to Sofas: How Fashion and Interiors Have Always Been Connected

 Since starting my business and leaving the daily corporate-vibe uniforms behind, I've had to rediscover how I dress and what that says about me.
 I’ve also had to understand what actually feels good to wear.

 It clicked.
-I was working from home every day, why did I still feel flat?
+I was working from home every day.
+Why did I still feel flat?
 So, I started experimenting.
-I finally got some classic pieces tailored (an absolute game-changer).
+I finally got some classic pieces tailored, which was an absolute game-changer.
 I began to favour warm tones and soft natural fibres.
 That became a non-negotiable.
 And sure enough, when I felt in alignment with what I was wearing, my mood shifted too.
-And that began to reflect in my home.
+That began to reflect in my home.
 I didn’t want to be surrounded by loud, clashing things anymore.
-I wanted calm, clarity and warmth.
+I wanted calm, clarity, and warmth.

-In my recent collaboration with Summer St Wine Room in Orange, Boards and Bubbles, this concept came to life.
+During my recent Boards and Bubbles event with Summer Street Wine Room in Orange, this concept came to life.
 That your interiors, from the very start, should be about how you want to feel.
 Our homes hold our rest, our routines, our growth.
 They should support the way we live.
 And that begins with how they make us feel.

 Rediscovery through Design

-In my early 20’s, I was a student, and I used to buy sale items just to get by.
+In my early 20s, I was a student and I used to buy sale items out of necessity more than choice.
 They didn’t suit my shape, my colouring, or my lifestyle at the time.
-They washed me out.
-Or made me feel smaller than I was.
+They washed me out or made me feel smaller than I was.

-Honestly, the same could be said for the cheap Marketplace decor I used to cling to.
+Honestly, the same could be said for the inexpensive, second-hand décor I used to hold onto.
 It was all just fluff.
 Filler.
 Not intentional.

 Now I’m consciously building both a timeless wardrobe and a timeless design philosophy.
 One that favours restraint, cohesion, and a sense of visual intention.
 Not because it’s trendy, but because it reflects me.
-The way I think.
-The way I feel.
+The way I think and the way I feel.
 And I’ve taken that philosophy into my work.

-I love that interiors feel warm, calm, classic, and lived-in.
+I love when interiors feel warm, calm, classic, and lived-in.
 And I finally feel like my personal style is catching up to that.

 Full Circle